Enterprise Content Management

 Get decision makers and users on board

-Get all decision makers (CEOs, controlling, finance department etc.) and future users involved.
-The introduction of an Enterprise Content Management system enables lots of new possibilities, savings and efficiency but also lots of changes for users.
-New, wide-reaching technologies often fail because of a low level of acceptance by users.
-Involving users early on to get them on board and to build familiarity lets you be sure that the new technology will be totally accepted.
+Get all the decision makers (CEOs, controllers, finance department etc.) and future users involved.
+The introduction of an Enterprise Content Management system enables lots of new possibilities, savings and efficiency but also means a lot of changes for users.
+Powerful, modern, wide-reaching technologies often fail because of a low level of acceptance by users.
+Involving users early on to get them on board and to build familiarity lets you be sure that the new technology will be accepted.

 Identifying investments and a project plan

 Plan investments and the project schedule in order to identify and clear any stumbling blocks as soon as possible.
 A certain amount of investment is necessary at first in order to be able to enjoy the advantages later.
-This includes and investment of time and also money, but these will quickly pay off.
+This includes an investment of time and also money, but these will quickly pay off.
 If you’re not ready to do this, there is not much point in progressing any further.
 Create a chronological timescale that you will then follow along with the decision makers involved.

 Put together a specification sheet early on

 You should be especially sure not to overlook interfaces and external applications.
 Modern Enterprise Management systems are not closed solutions – they are highly integrative and communicate via corresponding interfaces with DATEV, for example, and with many other systems.
 All technical requirements should be laid out in a specification sheet.
 Ideally, this specification sheet should be created right at the start and added to if needed.